shivamwebsite/Heart-Disease-prediction/README.md

 3. Upload the dataset:

-         - Make sure to upload `heart.csv` to the Colab runtime.
+         - Make sure to upload `dataset.csv` to the Colab runtime.

 4. Run the cells step by step: